shadolee/CFA-Project-Directory/README.md

 [Term 2 Group Project](https://github.com/shadolee/CFA-Hackathon-LetsGetGit): in a team we created an application to assist people with disabilities have better access to a tech education by way of a Virtual Reality Classroom they can access from anywhere.
 Completed using Ruby on Rails.

-[eBay Auction site clone](https://github.com/shadolee/ebay-clone): for my own enjoyment and with the help of a tutorial I created an online auction site similar to eBay.
+[eBay Auction site clone](https://github.com/shadolee/ebay-clone): an online auction site similar to eBay created using Ruby on Rails where users can bid on items, be outbid on iems and win items within a set timeframe and be notified of their auction status.

 ## Major Project 3: